pseamusmcdonald/cs50x-programs/image-filter-program/README.md

 This program does various image filtering in C and was done along wih my self-study of CS50X.
 The starting point for this program was everything but an essentially void helpers.c file.
 See my contributions there.

-**Note** You may only use uncompressed, 24bit BMP images.
-Use this converter to change other images.
+**Note** You may only use uncompressed, 24bit BMP images!
+Use [this converter](https://online-converting.com/image/convert2bmp/) to utilize other image files.

-*This program is meant to be compiled with clang.*

 To compile:

 ```bash
 $ make filter
 ```

+*This program is meant to be compiled with clang.*

 ## Included Filters